- Have a question that's not listed?

 - Current students, staff and faculty do not need to buy separate copy cards.
 Because the copy machines work off Cardinal Cash, you can simply add value to your Cardinal Card AKA your ID.
 You may add to your Cardinal Cash account using a credit card online or using cash at one of our two add-value stations.
 Our add-value stations are located on the second floor of Mullen Library and in our Music Library in Ward Hall.
 Our add-value stations only accept ones, fives, tens and twenties.

-Visiting researchers may purchase copy cards at our add-value stations.
+Visiting researchers may purchase copy cards at our add-value stations or at the Information Desk in Mullen Library.
 Blank cards cost $1.00, and you must be sure to re-insert your blank card into the add-value station to claim your remaining value (if you inserted more than $1.00) or add more value.

-- Self-service copy machines are located in Mullen Library, the Nursing/Biology Library, the Engineering/Architecture Library, and the Music Library.
+- Self-service copy machines are located in Mullen Library, the Nursing/Biology Library, the Architecture & Planning Library, and the Music Library.
 In Mullen Library, machines are available on the first, second, and third floors.

 - A copy card or Cardinal Card is required to use the copy machines.